LuisAlva1987/American_Hospital_Association_Survey/README.md

 American Hospital Association (AHA) is a national organization that represents hospitals and their patients, and acts as a source of information on health care issues and trends.
 Each year AHA produces the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey.
 The intent of the HCAHPS survey is to provide an instrument for measuring patients’ perspectives on hospital care in order to create incentives for hospitals to improve their quality of care.

-The purpose of this project is to analyze the survey data for the last 9 years using SQL to answer the following questions aiming to provide recomendations to improve their quality of care.
+The purpose of this project is to analyze the survey data for the last 9 years (2015 through 2023) using SQL to answer the following questions aiming to provide recomendations to improve their quality of care.

 ### Hospital Performance
-* How are hospital engagement in the survey?
-Has the volume of hospital participation increase or decrease over the years?
+* Has the volume of hospital participation increase or decrease over the years?
-   * How many hospitals participated each year the survey was conducted?* What was the year where most hospitals participated in the survey?
+   * How many hospitals participated each year the survey was conducted?
+   * * What was the year where most hospitals participated in the survey?
    * What was the average of hospitals that particpated during the years surveyed?
 * What recommendations can you make to hospitals to help them further improve the patient experience?
 * Have hospitals' HCAHPS scores improved over the past 9 years?